From Open House Preparation to Closing the Deal

 The follow-up call has one primary purpose: to find out where the buyer is in their decision and remove any barrier to a second viewing or an offer.
 If they had questions during the open house that weren't answered, this is when to answer them.
 If they want to see the property again with a partner or a builder, this is when to arrange it.

 Buyers who are invited to a private second viewing and accept are among the most likely to make an offer.
 The second viewing converts genuine interest into commitment.
-It's the step most agents skip and the one that produces the most offers.
+It's the step most agents skip, and the one that most often decides a home sale.

 Closing Reflection